 The grey calico album was discovered in an old cigar box in the vault of the museum storage rooms.
 The 210 photographs dated from 1913-1916 show the family of Nicholas II during happier times.
 Many of the photographs have never been published before and are perfectly preserved.

 The album was placed in the museum in the 1930s.
 Fearing for the safety of the historic images, museum staff carefully hid the rare album in the vaults, only a few people knew of its existence.
 Russians were forbidden to discuss the former Imperial family during the Soviet years, particularly the Stalinist era when Joseph Stalin ordered the Romanov archives to be sealed.

 So how did the photo album end up in this remote town?
 According to the director of the museum, Nadezhda Pridhodko, there are two theories.
 One, the album was removed from the Ipatiev House by “Comrade Chevardin,” who served as the Director of the Museum of the Revolution in Ekaterinburg.
 In 1933 he was transferred to Zlatoust and brought the album with him to save it from destruction.
 According to the second version, the album was removed from the Ipatiev House by Dmitry Mikhailovich Chudinov (nicknamed Kassian), a revolutionary who escorted the Imperial family from Tobolsk to Ekaterinburg.
 He lived in Zlatoust, and after the murder of the Imperial family, he is believed to have stolen some of their personal possessions, including this photograph album.

-For more information on this discovery, and to review 10 of the more than 200 photos from the album, please refer to the following article in Royal Russia News;
+For more information on this discovery, and to review some of the more than 200 photos from the album, please refer to the following article in Royal Russia News;

 © Paul Gilbert @ Royal Russia.
 09 May, 2013